nmshd/connector/README_dev.md

 ### Local Runtime

-To use a local runtime you need to set the envvar $RUNTIME_PATH (e.g. inside a local `.env` file in the root folder of the project).
-The $RUNTIME_PATH needs to contain the path to the runtime mono-repository root folder, either relative or absolute.
+To use a local Runtime you need to set the envvar $RUNTIME_PATH (e.g. inside a local `.env` file in the root folder of the project).
+The $RUNTIME_PATH needs to contain the path to the Runtime mono-repository root folder, either relative or absolute.

 ```bash
 export RUNTIME_PATH=.../path/to/local/runtime
 ```

 Afterwards you can run `npm run link-runtime`.
-This will copy the build result and sources from you local runtime in you node_modules folder.
+This will copy the build result and sources from you local Runtime in you node_modules folder.

-To use the npm version of the runtime again you need to run `npm run unlink-runtime` this will restore the version in the package.json
+To use the npm version of the Runtime again you need to run `npm run unlink-runtime` this will restore the version in the package.json

 ### Remote Backbone

 Set the following environment variables:

-- NMSHD_TEST_BASEURL (the backbone baseUrl to test against)
+- NMSHD_TEST_BASEURL (the Backbone baseUrl to test against)
-- NMSHD_TEST_CLIENTID (the backbone clientId for the configured baseUrl)
+- NMSHD_TEST_CLIENTID (the Backbone clientId for the configured baseUrl)
-- NMSHD_TEST_CLIENTSECRET (the backbone clientSecret for the configured baseUrl)
+- NMSHD_TEST_CLIENTSECRET (the Backbone clientSecret for the configured baseUrl)

 > We recommend to persist these variables for example in your `.bashrc` / `.zshrc` or in the Windows environment variables.

 ### Local Backbone

-To start a local backbone, execute the following command:
+To start a local Backbone, execute the following command:

 ```shell
 npm run start:backbone